IntelPython/dpctl/README.md

 set PATH=<path_to_your_env>\bin;<path_to_your_env>\Library\bin;%PATH%
 ```

-Using dpCtl
+Using dpctl
 ===========
-dpCtl relies on DPC++ runtime.
+dpctl relies on DPC++ runtime.
 With Intel oneAPI installed you could activate it.

 On Windows:
 ```cmd